Fräulein Maria’s Bicycle Tours

 A fantasy of coloured marble, stucco and frescoes, Schloss Mirabell’s baroque Marmorsaal (Marble Hall) is the exquisite setting for...

 Heart of Joy

-Ayurveda-inspired cafe with an all-vegetarian, mostly organic menu.
-It does great bagels, salads, homemade cakes and juices.
+This Ayurveda-inspired cafe has an all-vegetarian, part-vegan and mostly organic menu.
+It does great bagels, salads, homemade cakes and...

 Schloss Mirabell information

 The flowery parterres, rose gardens and leafy arbours are less overrun first thing in the morning and early evening.
 The lithe Tänzerin (dancer) sculpture is a great spot to photograph the gardens with the fortress as a backdrop.
-Sound of Music fans will of course recognise the Pegasus statue , the steps and the gnomes of the Zwerglgarten (Dwarf Garden), where the von Trapps practised ‘Do-Re-Mi’.
+Sound of Music fans will of course recognise the Pegasus statue, the steps and the gnomes of the Zwerglgarten (Dwarf Garden), where the mini von Trapps practised ‘Do-Re-Mi’.